 What are the possible side effects of a COVID-19 vaccine booster shot or immunocompromised dose?

-Do you remember the side effects you had with your initial vaccine dose(s)?
+Do you remember the side effects that you had with your initial vaccine dose(s)?
 Chances are that your side effects will be very similar this time around.

 For most people, the common side effects are usually fatigue and feeling pain around where they got the shot.
 Less commonly, people experience headache, muscle pain, chills, fever and nausea.
 These side effects usually only last a couple days.